 Bluespec Development Workstation Windows Window Function Required Files Main Window Central control window.
-Manage projects, set project options, build projects, and monitor status. .bspec Project Files Window View, edit and compile files in the project. .bsv Package Window Pre-elaboration viewer for the design.
-Load packages into the workstation and browse their contents.
+Manage projects, set project .bspec options, build projects, and monitor status.
+Project Files Window View, edit and compile files in the project. .bsv Package Window Pre-elaboration viewer for the design.
+Load packages .bo into the workstation and browse their contents.
 Pro- vides a high-level view of the types, interfaces, func- tions and modules defined in the package.
-Type Browser Primary means for viewing information about types and interfaces.
-Displays the full structure hierarchy and all the concrete types derived from resolution of polymorphic types. .bi/.bo Module Browser Post-elaboration module viewer, including rules and method calls.
+Type Browser Primary means for viewing information about types .bo and interfaces.
+Displays the full structure hierarchy and all the concrete types derived from resolution of polymorphic types.
+Module Browser Post-elaboration module viewer, including rules and .ba method calls.
 Displays the design hierarchy and an overview of the contents of each module.
 Provides an interface to the waveform viewer.
-Schedule Analysis Window View schedule information including warnings, method calls, and conflicts between rules for a mod- ule. .ba Scheduling Graphs Graphical view of schedules, conflicts, and dependencies. .ba .dot modules/mod\hierarchy/mod\hierarchy.bspec.
+Schedule Analysis Window View schedule information including warnings, .ba method calls, and conflicts between rules for a mod- ule.
+Scheduling Graphs Graphical view of schedules, conflicts, and dependen- .ba .dot cies.

+To view the module hierarchy for the example in this section, open the file modules/mod\hierarchy/mod\hierarchy.bspec.
 Compile the design, open the Module Browser, and Load Top Module to display the module hierarchy.
 Once you've simulated the design, from this window you can link to an external waveform viewer, using the instantiated module hierarchy and type definitions along with waveform dump files to display Bluespec type data along with the waveforms.